 - Sticks to medical ointments – unavoidable.
 If your dragon is wearing an ointment, the best thing you can do is remove the sand or lay another type of substrate on top until treatment is completed.
 Tile and flagstone do well as temporary, immovable substrates.

-Whatever you do, DO NOT use calcium sand, Vita-Sand, Reptilite, or whatever else they’re calling it these days.
-Though it is advertised as a substrate-based calcium supplement, it has a nasty habit of clumping up inside reptile intestines.
+DO NOT use calcium sand, Vita-Sand, Reptilite, or whatever else they’re calling it these days.
+Though it is advertised as a substrate-based calcium supplement, it has a nasty documented history of clumping up inside reptile intestines.
 The calcium carbonate also can neutralize stomach acid, preventing proper digestion.
-So even if it is digestible, it can still interfere with digestion.
-Bottom line: don’t listen if the pet store people say otherwise—JUST SAY NO.
+So even if it may be digestible, it can still interfere with digestion.